-With a renewed focus on data storytelling in the data science industry, the approach to data science as a team sport, and big investigations carried out and published by data journalists, such as the Panama Papers, the 2016 U.S. Election Forecast or the Airbnb effect, the interest in data journalism is on the rise.
+With a renewed focus on data storytelling in the data science industry, the approach to data science as a team sport, and big investigations carried out and published by data journalists over the past decade, such as the Panama Papers, the 2016 U.S. Election Forecast or the Airbnb effect, the interest in data journalism is on the rise.

 But what is it exactly and how do you become a data journalist?
 Today’s blog post will try to give more insights and answers to these questions.

 Tip: if you want to take a course to get an introduction to data journalism with R, consider DataCamp's Communicating with Data in the Tidyverse course.

 There are many definitions out there and it’s hard to see the forest for the trees.
 Some say that data journalism the same as data-driven journalism (DDJ), others insist in the two being different disciplines.
 You’ll find quite some definitions out there.

 In this article, we will consider these two as the same discipline.